MicrosoftDocs/win32/desktop-src/HyperV_v2/getbuttonstate-msvm-ps2mouse.md

 ---
-description: Retrieves the current state of the specified device button. ms.assetid: 7772A3AC-1677-44A7-9E5E-D31E90988705
+description: GetButtonState method of the Msvm_Ps2Mouse class - Retrieves the current state of the specified device button. ms.assetid: 7772A3AC-1677-44A7-9E5E-D31E90988705
 title: GetButtonState method of the Msvm_Ps2Mouse class ms.topic: reference